melisplatform/melis-platform-framework-symfony-demo-tool/README.md

 This demo tool has for goal to show how you can use the framework Symfony4 inside Melis Platform, so you're not locked on ZF.

 ## Getting Started
-This instructions will get you a copy of the project up and running on your machine.
+These instructions will get you a copy of the project up and running on your machine.

 ### Prerequisites
-You will need to install the following in order to have this module running.
+You will need to install the following in order to have this module running:
 * melisplatform/melis-platform-framework-demo-tool-logic

-This will automatically be done when using composer.
+It will automatically be done when using composer.

 ### Installing
 Run the composer command: